arielm/Freetype/README.md

 Freetype
 ====
-Provides support for Freetype 2.5.1 on OSX
+Provides support for Freetype 2.5.1 on OSX and iOS

 **Build instructions for OSX:**